How Can I Fix Teeth That Are Hurt or Worn Down?

 Will I Lose My Tooth?

 If you have a tooth that’s suffered a severe injury or advanced decay, saving it may seem like a hopeless dream.
-However, there is hope here in Layfette, Boulder, and Arvada – our doctors may recommend root canal therapy as the last line of defense.
+However, there is hope here in Layfette and Boulder – our doctors may recommend root canal therapy as the last line of defense.
 This procedure is essentially a saving grace, helping to remove dangerous infection from the tooth’s deepest layers so that it can continue to thrive within your smile.

 During root canal therapy, one of our doctors will carefully access the inner pulp of the tooth, removing it in order to replace it with a safe, biocompatible substitute.
 After cleaning all of the harmful bacteria out of the tooth, the structure will be sealed shut and (in most cases) restored with a custom dental crown or filling.
 Despite its reputation, root canal therapy isn’t a scary procedure in the least – with today’s advancements in technology and anesthetic, it’s more comfortable than ever!